 Value and benefits

-This research will define the content of BSEAA Phase II (within the TEA programme), which is likely to include further targeted research and may lead to direct DFID investment in promising bioenergy technologies in Sub-Saharan Africa.
+Based on the results of these case studies, we suggested possible research areas for a potential open call in BSEAA Phase II (within the TEA programme) which could help to harness this potential.
 The overall goal is to promote affordable, accessible and innovative bioenergy technologies that will improve poor people’s access to bioenergy.

 Furthermore, our collective expertise and knowledge gained through this research allows LTS and its partners to provide services to clients in the African bioenergy sector targeted towards pre-feasibility assessments, Due-Diligence studies and Technical Evaluation of Commercial Proposals.